IDKDeadXD/OEDOCS/docs/features/teleportation.md

 !rtp
 ```

-After running this command:

-1. A countdown timer begins.
-2. You must stay still during the countdown.
-Moving too much will cancel the teleport.
-3. Once the countdown finishes, you are teleported to a random location.
+After running this command, the system immediately begins searching for a safe landing spot and teleports you as soon as one is found.
+A "Finding a safe location..." message appears on your screen while it searches.

-The system automatically searches for a safe landing spot - it avoids water, lava, and other hazardous surfaces.
+The system avoids unsafe surfaces including water, lava, magma blocks, and cactus.
+It also avoids underground locations by default.

-**Cooldown:** After using RTP, you must wait a set amount of time before using it again.
+**Cooldown:** After using RTP, you must wait before using it again (default: 5 minutes).
 The cooldown is configured by the server administrator.

-**Admin Bypass:** Admins may be exempt from the RTP cooldown, depending on server settings.
+**Admin Bypass:** Admins are exempt from the RTP cooldown by default.

 ---